shuochenw/climsim_test/README.md

 Unfinished.
 ## 3. Baseline model: MLP.ipynb
 Finished.
-## 4. Baseline model: Transformer.ipynb
+## 4. Baseline model: transformer_test.ipynb
-Unfinished.
+Test transformer
 ## 5. reshape time space.ipynb
 Reshape the dataset to (time, space, 124 or 128) for later use.
 # Use ***test_model.ipynb*** to test a new model (a simple NN is already given in this file).
 Do not use ***quickstart_example.ipynb*** since it does not provide the actual values for MAE/RMSE/R2.